Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater angelfish

-Angelfish belongs to the Cichlid family, which also includes Discus, Oscars, and Parrotfish.
-They are very common, and most aquarists keep them in their aquarium.
-They are found in a variety of colors and patterns and can grow up to 6 inches in length and 8 inches tall.
+Angelfish are part of the Cichlid family, which also includes Discus, Oscars, and Parrotfish.
+They are very common, and most aquarists keep them in their aquariums.
+Angelfish come in a variety of colors and patterns and can grow up to 6 inches in length and 8 inches tall.

-Angelfish are the community fish but can become aggressive when they get mature.
-Avoid keeping them with small or fin-nipping species and keep the tank less-crowded.
+Angelfish are community fish but can become aggressive when they mature.
+Avoid keeping them with small or fin-nipping species and keep the tank less crowded.

 14. Killifish